 Labels must contain the following information:

-- Product Identification*: Provides a type, batch, serial number or other element enabling the identification of the product.
+- Product Identification*: Provides a type, batch, serial number or other element enabling product identification.

 - Product safety disclosures and hazardous materials labelling*: Includes specific warnings or documentation on safe usage, age suitability, and hazardous material information if applicable (for example, the CЄ marking to indicate compliance with health and safety standards).

-- EU Responsible Person Identification**: Includes the name, registered trade name or trademark, and contact details, including the postal and electronic address of either the manufacturer, importer, or another designated entity within the EU who assumes responsibility for your product.
+- EU Responsible Person Identification**: Includes the name, registered trade name or trademark, and contact details, including the postal and electronic address of the manufacturer, importer or another designated entity within the EU who assumes responsibility for your product.

 *Must be visible on the label or available through a QR code.